manureta/suite/docs/usermanual/source/processing/processes/vector/reproject.rst

 -----------------

 * This process is useful when working with multiple feature collections that all need to use the same CRS.
 Most overlay processes such as :ref:`gs:IntersectionFeatureCollection <processing.processes.vector.intersectionfc>` or :ref:`gs:InclusionFeatureCollection <processing.processes.vector.inclusionfc>` are of this kind.
 By using the ``gs:Reproject`` all feature collections can be reprojected into a common CRS so they can be used together.
 * This process can be used to change the CRS of a feature collection from a geographic CRS into a projected CRS.
-This is useful for those processes in which a projected CRS is recommended, such as buffer processes (:ref:`JTS:Buffer <processing.processes.geometry.buffer>` and :ref:`gs:BufferFeatureCollection <processing.processes.vector.bufferfc>` process, where buffers drawn in a geographic CRS can become distorted.
+This is useful for those processes in which a projected CRS is recommended, such as buffer processes (:ref:`JTS:Buffer <processing.processes.geometry.buffer>` and :ref:`gs:BufferFeatureCollection <processing.processes.vector.bufferfc>` process), where buffers drawn in a geographic CRS can become distorted.
-* To reproject a single geometry, use the :ref:`gs:ReprojectGeometry <processing.processes.geometry.reprojectgeom>` process instead.
+* To reproject a single geometry, use the :ref:`gs:ReprojectGeometry <processing.processes.geometry.reprojectgeometry>` process instead.